sillsdev/ArtOfReading/README.md

 ## PNGOut.exe

 PNGOut.exe is used to compress the daylights out of the png.
 Get it here: http://advsys.net/ken/utils.htm.
-Verify that if you open a new CMD window, the following command shows you pngout help:
+Like exiftool, it lacks an installer.
+So put the file named pngout.exe in this folder, alongside the file named 'process-images.bat'.
+Type following command in a CMD window while cd'd into this folder:

     pngout

-You should see a bunch of documentation.
+You should see a bunch of documentation on how to use pngout, which you can ignore.

 ## InnoSetup